Im5tu/aspect/docs/content/docs/Getting Started/builtin-functions.md

 }
 {{< /code >}}

-## contains(string input, string value, bool caseSensitive)
+### contains(string input, string value, bool caseSensitive)

-Returns a true when the specified value string occurs within the input string.
+Returns true when the specified value string occurs within the input string.
 When `caseSensitive` is false, an ordinal case insensitve comparison is used, otherwise an ordinal case sensitive comparison will be used.

 **Example**